 Objective 2: Assess the movement of spiders from agricultural drainage ditches to their associated agricultural fields

 The sampling descried here will also take place on the property of Cutfresh Organics, along the same drainage ditch and crop field described above.
 To access spider movement from drainage ditch to agricultural field, spiders must be collected in the crop field, drainage ditches, and the area between the crop field and drainage ditches.
 In addition to the sampling sites created to assess the spider communities, 4 sampling sites will be created along a parallel beginning in the drainage ditch and ending in the crop field.
 One sampling site will be created in the drainage ditch and another will be created in the crop field, away from field margins.
 Additionally, two sites will be created at the field margin, between the drainage ditch and crop field, along the parallel the first two sampling sites were created upon.
-All 4 of these sites will be sampled at 4 distinct stages of the soybean growth cycle: after the field is seeded, at growth stage R1, growth stage R4, and just after harvest.
+All 4 of these sites will be sampled at 4 distinct stages of the soybean growth cycle: before the soybeans are planted, a month after planting, vegetative stage 5, and reproductive stage 4.
 These sampling dates encompass the entire crop growth cycle and as a result, changes in the spider communities inhabiting the cropland and drainage ditches can be examined as the season progresses.
-Stages R1 and R4 were selected to determine the spider and pest communities present with and without soybean pods present.
-Foliar samples composed of 100 sweeps will be conducted along within a 30m square within each sample site on each sampling day.
+Stages V5 and R4 were selected to determine the spider and pest communities present with and without soybean pods present.
+Foliar samples composed of 50 sweeps will be conducted along within a 10m reach within each sample site on each sampling day.
 Sweeping this area will provide an accurate representation of the spider community present on the soybean plants at the time of sampling.
 Additionally, one pitfall trap per sampling site will be deployed at each sampling date and retrieved 5 days later to collect ground running and wandering spiders.
 The use of pitfall traps is necessary to collect a representative sample of the spider community on the ground at the sampling site.
 The use of these 2 sampling methods should provide an accurate representation of the spider communities present at within the drainage ditch and in the field.
 Only using either sampling method would create a sampling bias towards spiders of specific feeding guilds and habitats.
 All sample sites and sampling will be replicated 3 times in the drainage ditch and crop field.
 Foliar sweep samples will be processed by hand and stored in 100% EtOH.
 Pitfall trap samples will also be handpicked to remove spiders and soybean pests, which will also be stored in 100% EtOH.
 Additionally, any economic soybean pests will also be collected and identified from the pitfall and sweep sampling methods and curated in a similar fashion.
 Knowing how abundant soybean pests are at the time of sampling will allow us to see how spider abundance changes in response to changing prey population numbers as the growing season progresses.
 Ethanol will used to curate our collection instead of pinning due to the fragility of spiders when they are pinned.
 All spiders collected throughout the study will be identified to genus, while common soybean pests will be identified to the lowest taxonomy.
 Effective spider taxa will be calculated through the use of Hill numbers, and community differences will be analyzed using Bray-Curtis dissimilarity.
 These metrics will provide both the number of typical spiders present in these communities and a measure of how similar the communities are.
 Significance community differences between the field and drainage ditch will be analyzed through ANOVA and multiple mean comparisons.